 Do you offer scholarships or other financial aid?

 Yes.
 Every application is considered for merit-based scholarships which are awarded at the time of the admission decision.
 Additional scholarships and graduate assistantships may be awarded based upon academic and service-related criteria.
 Other financial aid is available in the form of Federal Stafford Unsubsidized Loans.
 The School of Medicine has an office that guides students through the process of receiving this aid once they are admitted.
 Most students in the Program receive some form of assistance, but no one receives a full scholarship.

 Is it okay to mail parts of my application separately?

-All sections of your application should be submitted through the OTCAS system, including recommendations and GRE scores (Washington University in St. Louis code for the GRE is 0081).
+All sections of your application should be submitted through the OTCAS system, including transcripts and recommendations.

 Do my 30 observation hours have to be with an OT?

-No. The purpose of the 30 observation hours is for you to gain understanding of what it would be like to work with people who need OT services.
+No. The purpose of the 30 in-person observation hours is for you to gain understanding of what it would be like to work with people who need OT services.
 However, we highly recommend that at least some of your observation hours be spent with an occupational therapist.
 In terms of observation location, some applicants volunteer at camps for children with disabilities, others work in long term care facilities, and still others shadow a therapist on the job at a hospital, community clinic, or school.
+You may also complete additional hours with non-traditional activities that do not require in-person contact.
+Some ideas are listed here.

 Where can I do my observation hours?

 While we do recommend that at least some of your hours be spent observing an occupational therapist, you will find there are many options for fulfilling this requirement in your community.
-The following are some ideas submitted by our faculty members:
+Please consult the below ideas from our faculty as well as this page on how to complete non-traditional hours that do not require in-person contact.

 Hospitals or clinics may have OT departments that take volunteers.
 Or talk to an OT or a social worker to get suggestions for jobs, observation sites, or volunteer options at hospitals, other health/education programs, or community agencies.